Travel Essentials Checklist (2026): What We Actually Pack

 For longer travel, we pack a small amount of travel detergent (or laundry sheets).
 Washing a few items in a sink can help us pack lighter and re‑wear the basics.

-Safety, documents, and backups
+Safety, Documents and Backups

 Travel insurance (and knowing what it covers)